 A conviction can result in a host of consequences, including loss of driving privileges, jail time, fines, court costs, supervision fees, mandatory drug or alcohol treatment, probation, job loss and the inability to hold certain jobs or work in certain professions.

-This makes hiring a St. Louis drunk driving defense lawyer as soon as possible the best thing you can do to protect your rights.
+This makes hiring a St. Louis DWI lawyer as soon as possible the best thing you can do to protect your rights.

 In Missouri, accused drunk drivers may face charges of driving while intoxicated (DWI) as well as driving with an excessive blood-alcohol content.
 Driving with an excessive blood-alcohol content is the “per se” equivalent of DWI - if you have a BAC above the legal limit of .08 you are considered per se guilty of the violation.
 “Per se” means “by itself,” meaning that fact alone presumes guilt.